How ZFS works?

 ZFS has a power utility, you can realtime set filesystem variables, even recordsizes too. but notice that setting compression, recordsize, ... will be takes effect on newly created files, existing content only can be inherit new settings when you copy, rename (mv) not works.

-ZFS can compress your files with zfs set compression=[on/off/[other_algo]] I recommend lz4 its CPU friendly.
+ZFS can compress your files with zfs set compression=[on/off/[other_algo]] I recommend lz4 because it's CPU friendly.

-sync is not dangerous as it usually can, but you can loose data when you set it to disabled.
+Turning off sync is not that dangerous as it usually we think, but you can loose data when you set it to disabled but wont affect filesystem integrity.

 Dedup is a nice feature on papers, but useless until you not have as much GB of RAM as you TB*7 you have.